abhishekarya1/Hash-Define-myNotes/content/spring-boot/jpa.md

 		  optional = false)			// a Pet must have an Owner private Owner owner;
 ```

+No new column is created in this (`Pet`) entity's table when we have a `mappedBy` bi-directional relationship.

 We won't be able to insert data in `Pet` table alone now using `PetRepository`'s `.save(pet)` as it will lead to error since its not optional now.
 And if we want to insert to `Owner` table using `Owner`'s' object then we need to add cascade too.
 ```java